Leonetienne/Hazelnupp/readme.md

 What doesn't work is inserting multiple constraints for one key.
 It will just discard the oldest one.
 But that's okay because one can describe all possible constraints for a single key in **one** struct.

 ## Automatic parameter documentation
-Hazelnupp does create an automatic parameter documentation accessible via `--help`.
+Hazelnupp does automatically create a parameter documentation, accessible via `--help`.
 If you want to use `--help` yourself, just turn it off.
 ```cpp
 Hazelnupp args;